FlaskSimpleAuth Recipes

 How-to use LDAP/AD authentication?

-• create a new password checking function which will do that.
+• create a new password checking function:

 def check_login_password_with_AD_server(login: str, password: str) -> bool|None: